top of page

 However, powerful middlemen in the health care industry, called pharmacy benefit managers (PBMs), are driving up the cost of care and blocking access to lifesaving treatments for many Georgia patients.
 PBMs work in between health insurers and drug manufacturers to negotiate prescription drug prices and have a significant influence on patients’ ability to access and afford care.
 PBMs receive significant rebates and discounts from pharmaceutical companies for the cost of medications and treatments, but they don’t pass those savings on to patients receiving the care.
 This causes Georgians to pay more out of their own pockets for the care they need.

-Fortunately, state lawmakers are exploring ways to help Georgia patients access the care they need and stop letting PBMs pocket medication discounts that are intended for patients.
+It’s time for Georgia to join their ranks and pass legislation that will stop letting PBMs pocket medication discounts that are intended for patients.

 KEY RESOURCES